Qriva/MonoBehaviourTree/Assets/MonoBehaviourTree/Source/README.md

 ### Root
 Entry node of behaviour tree.
 ### Sequence
 Executes children from left to right as long as each subsequent child returns success.
-Returns success when all children succeeded.
-Failure if one of them failed.
+Returns success when all children succeeded, or failure if one of them failed.
 When Random option is enabled, then execution goes in random order.
 ### Selector
-Executes children from left to right until one of them return failure.
-Returns success if any children succeed.
-Failure if all of them failed.
+Executes children from left to right until one of their children succeeds.
+Returns success if any children succeed, or failure if all of them failed.
 When Random option is enabled, then execution goes in random order.
 ### Is Set Condition
 Checks if blackboard variable is set.
 Node supports Bollean, Object and Transform variables.
 Selecting Invert option will produce "If not set" effect.
 ### Number Condition